State Guide · Goa

 Sale by only one spouse

-Under Goa's Communion of Assets regime, a sale deed signed by only one spouse is defective by law.
-The non-signing spouse can legally challenge the transaction even years after registration.
+Under the Communion of Assets regime, the non-signing spouse can legally challenge the transaction indefinitely.

 V